Slab from Hell Rock Climbing

 Approach from Basalt (CO Hwy 82) on the Frying Pan River Rd.
 Where the pavement ends, take a right on the lower dead end gauging station road.
 Park on the road in front of the obvious four hundred foot slab.
 Walk through the meadow and across the boulder field to the rock (approx. 26 miles from Basalt, 3 miles on gravel).
 Or, take a left where the pavement ends onto the Hagerman Pass Road, a sign says six miles to Hell's Gate.
 After driving six miles, look for the power lines and descend the slab from above.
 Or, come over Hagerman Pass from Leadville by way of Turquoise Lake, look for the power lines and descend the slab from above (unknown mileage).

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Slab from Hell:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Slab from Hell:

 Featured Route For Slab from Hell